Trekerj/Coursera-Cleaning-data-analysis-project/README_first.md

 # Coursera-Cleaning-data-analysis-project
 This is the README file for the 'run_analysis.R' script.

 The 'README_souce' file contains information on the UCI HAR dataset files and sub-directories.
-This is the code book for the data files and inlcudes all attributions for the data set.
+This is the code book, from the data source, for the data files and inlcudes all attributions for the data set.
 In the run_annalysis.r scripts there is code chunk to open this README file directly.

-This R script is about downloading and processing two data set, combining several data frames into a single data frame.
+The run_analysis script is about downloading and processing two data set, combining several data frames into a single data frame.
 Then goruping and selecting a sub-set of variables, and summarizing the subsets.
+The final grouped_df dataframe is a tidy df grouped by experiment activities within eperiment subjects.

 Code steps: